Science (GCSE AQA)

 Subject Aims

-We strive to generate curiosity and resilience by ensuring that our students develop a mastery of the fundamental skills and knowledge in biology, chemistry and physics.
+We strive to generate curiosity and resilience by ensuring that our students develop a mastery of the fundamental skills and knowledge in biology, chemistry and physics through an enquiry-based approach.
 We also aim to embed important literacy and numeracy skill development into our lessons.

 We believe that it is important to develop a recognition of how and when science underpins the Catholic character of the school.
 We don’t view science and the Catholic life of the school as separate.